RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 ### Using the OpenAI API Key for it to answer the questions, analyze the files ###
 **ONLY DO THIS STEP IF** npm run dev is runnning correctly (You can clearly see the website with no issues)

-create a file 'config.js' in the project directory (in the same directory as server.js, not in src)
+Create a file 'config.js' in the project directory (in the same directory as server.js, not in src)

-How 'config.js' should look like: (Simple)
+How 'config.js' should look like (Simple):

+> config.js
-export const OPENAI_API_KEY = sk-etc (Your API KEY)
+export const OPENAI_API_KEY = sk-etc //(Your API KEY)

 **VERY IMPORTANT NOTE: DON"T SHARE YOUR API KEY WITH ANYONE, SO **DO NOT UPLOAD/COMMIT 'config.js' TO GITHUB** (You can only upload it if you ERASE your API Key from there) **
 If you keep the config.js to yourself when you're working on the project, it is guaranteed to be safe (DON'T UPLOAD YOUR API KEY ANYWHERE)